Clinical syndromes in arterial hypertension. Arterial hypertension: what is it? Syndromes with high blood pressure

 • Floor.
 As already mentioned, men are more likely to suffer from arterial hypertension.

-• Violation of fat metabolism, obesity (men with a waist volume of more than 102 cm, women - more than 88 cm).
+• Impaired fat metabolism, obesity (men with a waist size of more than 102 cm, women with a waist size of more than 88 cm).

 • Diabetes.

 • Smoking.
-It causes an immediate rise in blood pressure, and smokers with many years of experience are susceptible to vascular diseases.
+Causes an immediate rise in blood pressure, and smokers with many years of experience are susceptible to vascular diseases.

 • Alcohol abuse.
-The blood pressure of a person who quits drinking is reduced by at least fifteen points.
+The blood pressure of a person who stops drinking drops by at least fifteen points.

 • Excessive salt intake.
-Excessive intake of sodium, the main constituent of table salt, is one of the most significant reasons for an increase in blood pressure in hypertensive patients: sodium chloride prevents the removal of fluid from the body, which increases the already high vascular tone of the patient.
-Remember, on average, a person consumes three times the amount of salt that he needs, learn not to add salt to food.
+Excessive intake of sodium, the main component of table salt, into the body is one of the most significant causes of increased blood pressure in hypertensive patients: sodium chloride prevents the removal of fluid from the body, which increases the already high vascular tone of the patient.
+Remember, the average person consumes three times the amount of salt that he needs, learn not to add salt to your food.

 • Insufficient physical activity, sedentary lifestyle.